RoperoIvan/PhysicsCarGame/README.md

 - The game will give you a clue if you stuck in the level too much time.

-- You can see here the right paths so resolve each level:
+- You can see here the right paths so resolve each level: https://i.imgur.com/qxt1Nf8.jpg

+## Constraint picked

+- We have chosen the slider constraint.

 ## Controls